 - Which information is imported?

 - Can I choose which information I want to sync?

 Yes, during the process, you can select which information you would like to exclude from the sync.
 You always have the ability to keep previous information from Alumni Profile that isn’t in LinkedIn.

-- Why did my photo or education record not sync immediately?
+- Why did my photo, volunteer, or education record not sync immediately?

 Photos, volunteer, and education are manually verified by Alumni Records and will often take a few business days to appear in Alumni Profile.